-I have been been blessed with a fantastic and supportive family.
+I am blessed with fantastic and supportive relationships in my family.
 When I was twelve years old and in the children’s psychiatric hospital, my parents and siblings would visit whenever they could.
 They brought me chocolate and teddy bears, tears and promises that I would be home soon.
-But bipolar disorder, mental illness, can destroy relationships or enhance them.
+But bipolar disorder, or any mental illness really, can either destroy relationships or enhance them.
+And that’s okay.
+Let some relationships go, and make sure you keep the supportive relationships.

-Recovering Relationships When Living with a Mental Illness
+Recovering Supportive Relationships When Living with a Mental Illness

 If you have a mental illness, it takes time to become stable; finding medications that work, support, and patience isn’t easy.
 As hard as it was for me to wonder if I would ever get better, I expect it was extremely difficult for my family as well.
 Later in life, my mother told me she never gave up.
 While I was in and out of hospitals, abusing drugs and drinking, they waited for me to come to them.
 And I did.